NorthOC/thefriendlyskies.github.io/content/about/index.md

 ## What is this page about?

-This blog is about civil aviation, technical aspects of aircraft design, aerospace, my personal experiences with aviation and many more topics concerned with … yes, you guessed it, aviation!
+This website is about civil aviation, military aviation, technical aspects of aircraft design, aerospace, my personal experiences with aviation and many more topics concerned with… yes, you guessed it, aviation!

 ## How can I support your work?